micheleangioni/message-board/readme.md

 ## Introduction

-The Message Board is a [Laravel 4](http://laravel.com) package which assigns a message board to each User, where posts and comments can be posted.
+Message Board is a [Laravel 4](http://laravel.com) package which assigns a message board to each User, where posts and comments can be posted.
 Bans and a roles and permission system is provided out of the box.
 Social features such as "likes" are included as well.

+**WARNING** : The Laravel 4 version will not be developed any more.

 ## Installation